Blog

 I appreciate you sharing your time with me.
 Have a fabulous day!

-Would you like to win the “Newton’s Harvest Time” Stamp Set?
-This foil set will be given away to ONE lucky winner!
+Would you like to win the “Candy Corn Newton” Stamp Set?
+This stamp set will be given away to ONE lucky winner!

 Here’s how to win: Comment on the NND blog and Design Team blogs (see list below)!
-The winner will be chosen at random from the collective reveal posts.
+Thewinner will be chosen at random from the collective reveal posts.
 Make sure to check out each of their blogs and comment for your chance to win.
 You will not know which blog has been chosen so the more you comment on the better your chances are of winning!
-You have until Thursday August 17th at 9pm ET to comment — winners will be announced on the blog post on Friday, August 18th.
+You have until Thursday September 14th at 9pm ET to comment — winners will be announced on the blog post on Friday, September 15th.

 Check out all the awesome Design Team Blogs below to enter: